-The downside?
+Downside?
 For effective treatment, the shampoo needs to stay on for five minutes to allow the active ingredients to kick in.
 Not as bad as some medicated shampoos, but still a lot to ask of your cat.

 Dechra provides another option for ringworm, as well as other skin infections.
-Veterinarians reach for this shampoo frequently, and you need your vet’s supervision if using.
+Veterinarians reach for this shampoo frequently, and you need your vet’s supervision if using it.
 In addition to the antifungal and antibacterial ingredients, Dechra contains ceramides, which keep your cat’s skin moisturized during treatment.
 Antibacterial components, in particular, are noted to strip moisture, so ceramides are essential additions to the formula.

-So what are the downsides?
+Downsides?
 Again, you need to leave the shampoo on your cat for 5-10 minutes for the best results.
 Also, this shampoo’s scent is STRONG.
 You need to keep the room ventilated to protect you and your cat from possible respiratory reactions.

 Odds are, most of the time, your cat handles their bathing needs.
-Every now and then, you might need to step in and provide a bath.
+However, now and then, you might need to step in and provide a bath.
 If you desensitize your cat to baths early, the process won’t become traumatic (for anyone).
 You may even find your cat enjoying their “spa” experience!